Tamworth pig: History

 The origins of the Tamworth are not known.
 It appears to have originated shortly before or after 1800 near the town of Tamworth in south-eastern Staffordshire, close to Warwickshire border.
 There are many theories of the origin of its unusual red colouration: that it derived from a wild jungle pig (Sus scrofa cristatus) brought from India by Sir Francis Lawley; that it derived from Irish pigs known as 'Irish Grazers', brought to Drayton Manor in Drayton Bassett by Sir Robert Peel; that Peel had not used these, but a boar brought from the West Indies; or that the colour was due to a West African Guinea Hog descended from pigs from Portugal, or to a red pig imported in about 1750 from Barbados.
 The colour may have been fixed by selective breeding alone.

 The Tamworth was recognised as a breed in 1865 and entered at the Royal Show in that year.
 A herd-book was started in 1885, and a breed society, the Tamworth Incorporated Pig Breeders Association, was formed in 1906.

-Tamworths were imported into the United States by Thomas Bennett of Rossville, Illinois, in 1882.
-Soon they entered Canada where they have also endured.
-Breed associations for Tamworth swine are active in the UK, the USA, and Canada.
-Farmers in each country much favour other pigs in quantity.
-From 1913 to mid-century, the breed reached peak numbers in Canada, reaching up to 10% of total swine.
-In Australia, the breed reached peak numbers of about 1000 in the mid-20th century.
+Some Tamworth stock reached Canada in the 1870s, and larger-scale imports began in 1888.
+Because of its hardiness in the rigid Canadian climate, it became widespread, and by the mid-twentieth century represented about 10% of the pig population; numbers later declined.

+In Australia, the breed reached peak numbers of about 1000 in the mid-twentieth century.
 In New Zealand there were five breeding sows in 2002; in 2021 it was listed as "priority" by the Rare Breeds Conservation Society of New Zealand.
+Tamworths were imported into the United States by Thomas Bennett of Rossville, Illinois, in 1882, and a breed society was started in 1887 in Ames, Iowa; the Tamworth never became widespread, and in 2012 its conservation status in the USA was listed as "threatened".